singhkaran202/Backend-API-/README.md

 ## Deployment

-The application is deployed on [platform-name] and can be accessed at [deployment-url].
+The application is deployed on [Render] and can be accessed at [(https://backend-api-7b6x.onrender.com/)].